Restream/reindexer/cpp_src/readme.md

 To start working with Protobuf in Reindexer you need to perform the following steps:

 1. [Set JSON Schema](server/contrib/server.md#set-namespace-schema) for all the Namespaces that you are going to use during the session.
 2. [Get text representation of Protobuf Schema](server/contrib/server.md#get-protobuf-communication-parameters-schema) (\*.proto file) that contains all the communication parameters and descriptions of the Namespaces (set in the previous step).
-The best practise is to enumerate all the required Namespaces at once (not to regenerate Schema one more time).
+The best practice is to enumerate all the required Namespaces at once (not to regenerate Schema one more time).
 3. Use Protobuf Schema (.proto file text representation) to generate source files to work with communication parameters in your code.
 In this case you usually need to write Schema data to .proto file and use `protoc` utility to generate source code files (https://developers.google.com/protocol-buffers/docs/cpptutorial#compiling-your-protocol-buffers).

 To work with Protobuf as output data format you need to set `format` parameter to `protobuf` value.
 List of commands that support Protobuf encoding can be found in [Server documentation](server/contrib/server.md).